 Major support for Dawoud Bey: An American Project is provided by The Andy Warhol Foundation for the Visual Arts and Randi and Bob Fisher.
 Generous support is provided by the Phillip and Edith Leonian Foundation, The Robert Mapplethorpe Foundation, and Diana and Steve Strandberg.
-Meaningful support is provided by The Black Dog Private Foundation, The Robert Mapplethorpe Foundation and Sarah Wigglesworth and Asiff Hirji.
+Meaningful support is provided by The Black Dog Private Foundation, The Robert Mapplethorpe Foundation, and Sarah Wigglesworth and Asiff Hirji.

 Image: Dawoud Bey, Don Sledge and Moses Austin, from The Birmingham Project, 2012; © Dawoud Bey; photo: courtesy SFMOMA